 “Cannabidiol is POSSIBLY SAFE when taken by mouth or sprayed under the tongue appropriately in adults.
 Cannabidiol doses of up to 300 mg daily have been taken by mouth safely for up to 6 months.
 Higher doses of 1200-1500 mg daily have been taken by mouth safely for up to 4 weeks.
 Cannabidiol sprays that are applied under the tongue have been used in doses of 2.5 mg for up to 2 weeks.”

 Of course, these dosages are based on available scientific data published in reputable journals as of 2018.
 For instance, CBD was shown to be effective for migraines, but only when the dosage was at 200mg or more.
 Rodent studies on OCD revealed a therapeutic effect from CBD at 54mg/lb.
-The classic case of Charlotte Figi, the little girl who’s Dravet Syndrome, showed effectiveness only at 4mg/lb.
+The classic case of Charlotte Figi, the little girl with Dravet Syndrome whose case popularized the high-CBD strain Charlotte’s Web, showed responded to only 4mg/lb.
 Results have varied based on glaucoma, multiple sclerosis, schizophrenia, and many other disorders as seen in the chart below.

 As one can see, dosages are generally much higher than what is seen in a lot of products hitting the market today (e.g. 5mg CBD water), which may negate the health benefits claimed by those manufactures, so be skeptical and do symptom-specific-research before spending money on low-dose products.
 This isn’t to say that higher or different dosages aren’t more or less effective or dangerous in other conditions.
 No one has ever overdosed on CBD.